 Which mouth piece to choose?

-There is a bewildering choice of mouth devices on the market.
+There is a bewildering choice of mouthpieces on the market.
 Finding the right one for you is tricky – but can be well worth the effort.
 The market realizes this so manufacturers often provide a money back guarantee.
 So, for a limited time, you can test the device out to see if it is your perfect fit.

 If you lie on your back, there is good chance your tongue is the culprit – it drops to the back of your mouth and blocks your airway.
 A TRD is designed to keep your tongue forward, and it doesn’t go inside your mouth at all.